Shahed 129: Design

 Originally, the Shahed 129 carried Sadid-1 anti-tank guided missiles, also known as Sadid-361 or Fat'h 362 missiles.
 This is a TV-guided anti-tank missile derived from Iran's Toophan missiles and is described by multiple sources as similar in design to the Israeli Spike-ER missile.
 The Sadid-361 was not operationally deployed; one source says this was due to problems with the launcher mechanism and guidance system, while others say R&D was not completed because American sanctions prevented Iran from obtaining necessary components.
 Later, this was replaced by the Sadid-345 precision-guided munition, also known as the Sadid guided bomb.
 Iranian sources claim the UAV can carry up to eight weapons, but in practice it is not seen with more than four.
 The Shahed 129 does not carry its weapons in canisters, a practice that was criticised by some aerospace experts, as it exposes the weapons' sensitive electronics to flight conditions.

 Given that Iran regularly makes misleading claims about their UAVs, and that Shahed-129 made no known drone strikes for its first four years of flight, there were long doubts about the Shahed-129's claim to be a legitimate strike UAV.
-Since 2016, there is a general consensus that it is in fact a legitimate UCAV capable of lethal force.
+Since 2016, there is a general consensus that it is a legitimate UCAV capable of lethal force.

 Though the Shahed 129 airframe is likely capable of its claimed 1700 km combat range, it relies on a ground control station, which Iranian state media say is limited to a 200 km datalink.
 Independent analysts are more positive, saying the effective range is likely 300–400 km, but are clear that the drone's reliance on a ground station severely circumscribes its effective range.
 Other experts say the Shahed 129's datalink could likely not reach even 200 km.
 The drone can use an autopilot system, similar to that used on the Karrar UAV, to follow predefined way-points beyond its control station's communication range.
 The Shahed is claimed to have a 24-hour endurance, which is considered plausible but has not been independently verified.